deepen-404/cw-fe-assestment-task-1/OUTPUT.md

 - Cleaned up unused dependencies and files
 - Refactored to `absolute imports` for better maintainability
 - Added page-specific file and folder structure for better organization
+- Configured Vercel for seamless `deployment` and live previews

 ## Component Development